curl/everything-curl/usingcurl-returns.md

  29. **Not used**

  30. FTP PORT failed.
 The PORT command failed.
-Not all FTP servers support the PORT command; try doing a transfer using PASV instead!
+Not all FTP servers support the PORT command; try doing a transfer using PASV instead.
 The PORT command is used to ask the server to create the data connection by *connecting back* to curl.
 See also the [FTP uses two connections](ftp-twoconnections.md) section.